New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications

 \end{lemma} \begin{proof} The proof is similar to that of Lemma \ref{lemma-1} with the following two changes: 1) the lower bounds change from 0 to $\gamma_k$'s and 2) new upper bounds are added.
 Details are omitted to save space. \end{proof}

 The physical meaning of (\ref{cond-2}) is as follows.
-At the optimal solution, subchannels with inactive bounds have the same the increasing rate $f_k'(p_k)$, which is also denoted as $\mu$.
+At the optimal solution, subchannels with inactive bounds have the same increasing rate $f_k'(p_k)$, which is also denoted as $\mu$.
 Subchannels with active lower bounds have lower increasing rates than $\mu$ and subchannels with active upper bounds have higher increasing rates than $\mu$.

 Based on the viewpoint and conditions for the optimal solution of P3, we propose {\bf Algorithm \ref{alg-P3-a}} to find the solution values by using Algorithm \ref{alg-2} as a building block.
 The idea is to first consider the lower bound constraints only and use Algorithm \ref{alg-2} to find the corresponding solution.
-Then the subchannels whose power values are larger or the same as their upper bounds are re-set as their upper bounds, and are removed from the next iteration.
-In the next iteration, power is allocated among the remaining subchannels using Algorithm \ref{alg-2} again.
-The process continues until the powers of all subchanels are smaller than their upper bounds at an iteration. {Algorithm \ref{alg-P3-a} has one more round of iteration than Algorithm \ref{alg-2}.
-Thus its worse case complexity order is $\mathcal{O}(K^3)$. }
+Then the subchannels whose power values are larger or the same as their upper bounds are re-set as their upper bounds, and are removed from the set of active subchannels.
+In the next iteration, power is allocated among the remaining active subchannels using Algorithm \ref{alg-2} again.
+The process continues until the powers of all subchanels are smaller than their upper bounds at an iteration.
+Algorithm \ref{alg-P3-a} has one more round of iteration than Algorithm \ref{alg-2}.
+Thus its worse case complexity order is $\mathcal{O}(K^3)$.
 Algorithm \ref{alg-P3-a} does not have balanced treatment between the lower bound constraints and the upper bound constraints.
 While subchannels that reach or violate their upper bound constraints are removed during the iterations, the ones reaching or violating their lower constraints stay in the `while' loop and participate in the power allocation procedure with Algorithm \ref{alg-2}.
 Another algorithm symmetrical to Algorithm \ref{alg-P3-a} can also be designed by switching the roles of the lower and upper bound constraints.